oxsecurity/megalinter/docs/descriptors/python_pylint.md

                         Files or directories to be skipped.
 They should be base names, not paths. (default: ('CVS',)) --ignore-patterns <pattern>[,<pattern>...]
-                        Files or directories matching the regex patterns are skipped.
+                        Files or directories matching the regular expression patterns are skipped.
 The regex matches against base names, not paths.
 The default value ignores Emacs file locks (default: (re.compile('^\\.#'),)) --ignore-paths <pattern>[,<pattern>...]
-                        Add files or directories matching the regex patterns to the ignore-list.
-The regex matches against paths and can be in Posix or Windows format. (default: []) --persistent <y or n>
+                        Add files or directories matching the regular expressions patterns to the ignore-list.
+The regex matches against paths and can be in Posix or Windows format.
+Because '\' represents the directory delimiter on Windows systems, it can't be used as an escape character. (default: []) --persistent <y or n>
                         Pickle collected data for later comparisons. (default:
                         True)